11 Best Sites to Sell Your Products Online

 Amazon is great for those who are looking to move large quantities of products or need exposure to a larger audience.

 Photo Credit: eBay

 The original online selling platform, eBay has been on the internet since 1995.
 There’s no denying the power of eBay selling.
 There is almost nothing that you can’t sell on eBay, so if you’re looking to sell something a little weird, this might be the online selling site for you.

 Be aware of the selling fees when selling on eBay.
 They charge a non-refundable fee to list an item, and another “insertion” fee if you decide to list the same item in another category.
 There is also a “final value fee” that is a certain percentage of the price that your item sells for as well as a percentage of the shipping fee.
 These fees vary and are calculated based on what your product is, how many and what kinds of categories it is listed in, as well as shipping.

 eBay has over 25 million sellers and 182 million active buyers according to Quora.
 Similar to Amazon, it’s an incredibly large network, however, keep in mind that there is less trust based in eBay for your customers than there is in Amazon.

 Homemade Goods, Art, and Vintage Marketplaces

-There are a number of online selling sites where you can sell homemade goods, art, vintage items, and antique merchandise.
-Here are our top two sites in this category.
+There are a number of online selling sites where you can sell jewelry, homemade goods, art, vintage items, and antique merchandise.
+Here are our top three sites in this category.